-Opening balance Disposed of Closing Balance

-(as on Investigations during the (as on

-01/04/2023) during the Year Total Year 31/03/2024)

-34 62 96 52 44
+Opening balance (as on 01/04/2023) Investigations during the Year Total Disposed of during the Year Closing Balance (as on 31/03/2024) 34 62 96 52 44

 Timely completion of investigations and disciplinary proceedings is in the interest of the organization and the employee.
 Time-bound action results in effective punitive action against those found guilty of misconduct and would act as a deterrent to others.